Power Utility Maximization with Expert Opinions at Fixed Arrival Times in a Market with Hidden Gaussian Drift: Introduction

-In the present paper we study in detail the case of power utility maximization for market models with a hidden Gaussian drift.
-While for continuous-time expert opinions results are available from the work of Davis and Lleo, see \cite{Davis and Lleo (2013_1),Davis and Lleo (2020),Davis and Lleo (2022)}, the case of discrete-time expert opinions was only considered in the PhD of Kondakji \cite{Kondkaji (2019)} on which this paper is based.
-Recently, a few results of \cite{Kondkaji (2019)} were briefly mentioned in Sass et al.~\cite{Sass et al (2022)} and applied in numerical experiments.
-Our main results are presented in Theorems \ref{backward_recursion_I} and \ref{backward_recursion_II} where we derive a backward recursion for the value function and the optimal strategy of the partially informed investors observing also discrete-time expert opinions.
-Further, in Sec.~\ref{numeric_result} we present results of extensive numerical experiments.
+Our main results are presented in Theorems \ref{backward_recursion_I} and \ref{backward_recursion_II}.
+Here we present a backward recursion for the value function and the optimal strategy of the partially informed investors observing also discrete-time expert opinions, and discuss verification issues.
+Another contribution are results of extensive numerical experiments which we present in Sec.~\ref{numeric_result}.
 There we study in particular the asymptotic properties of filters, value functions and optimal strategies for high-frequency experts and the monetary value of expert opinions.
+These studies on high-frequency experts and their limiting behavior provide a link to the results for continuous-time expert opinions which are available from the works of Davis and Lleo, see \cite{Davis and Lleo (2013_1),Davis and Lleo (2020),Davis and Lleo (2022)}.

 The paper is organized as follows.
 In Sec.~\ref{market_model} we introduce the model for our financial market including the expert opinions and define information regimes for investors with different sources of information.
 Further, we formulate the portfolio optimization problem.
 Sec.~\ref{Filtering} states for the different information regimes the filter equations for the corresponding conditional mean and conditional covariance process.
 Then it reviews properties of the filter, in particular the asymptotic filter behavior for high-frequency expert opinions.
 Sec.~\ref{Utility_Max} is devoted to the solution of the power utility maximization problem.
 That problem is reformulated as an equivalent stochastic optimal control problem which can be solved by dynamic programming techniques.
 Solutions are presented for the fully informed investor.
 Sec.~\ref{UtilityMaxDiffusion} presents the solution for partially informed investors combining return observations with diffusion type expert opinions and Sec.~\ref{UtilityMaxDiscreteExperts} studies the case of investors observing discrete-time experts.
 Sec.~\ref{numeric_result} illustrates the theoretical findings by numerical results.